 Right now is a great time to grab one of the best curved monitors too, what with seasonal sales coming up.
-Be sure to bookmark our dedicated Amazon Prime Day 2020 article – event kicks off tomorrow and we'll update it with all the best monitor offers as they arrive.
+Be sure to bookmark our dedicated Black Friday and Cyber Monday deals article – great offers have already started, and we'll update it with more of the best monitor offers as they arrive.

 The best curved monitors available now

 Asus’ ProArt range is, shockingly, its range for professional artists.
 This IPS screen promises full coverage of the sRGB gamut, with an accuracy delta of less than 2 (which is indistinguishable by the human eye), HDR10 support and a 14-bit LUT.

 It’s extremely well connected too, featuring two USB-C/Thunderbolt 3 ports for extremely high bandwidth connections, plus two HDMI ports, DisplayPort and three regular USB 3.1 ports – it’s the ultimate connection hub, no matter what you need to hook up.